 Climate change is one of the biggest challenges facing our society today.
 Increasing carbon sink and reducing CO2e emissions, also in agriculture, are both undisputable prerequisites for limiting and counteracting the negative effects of climate change, improving the quality of agricultural ecosystems and fostering landscape resilience.
-Agroecosystems significantly expand biodiversity areas and the microclimate, prevent flooding during heavy rainfall, reducing soil erosion and limiting the effects of drought in some arid or semi-arid regions.
+Agroecosystems significantly expand biodiversity areas and the microclimate, prevent flooding during heavy rainfall, reducing soil erosion.